matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 It's a direct reflection of a fragmented organisation.
 As [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) observed decades ago:
 > _"Any organisation that designs a system will produce a design whose structure is a copy of the organisation's communication structure"._

-If you have siloed "Frontend", "Backend", and "Database" teams for example, you will inevitably create a system with high-friction handoffs and a coupled, high-burden architecture.
+When you have siloed "Frontend", "Backend", and "Database" teams, you will create a system with high-friction handoffs and a coupled, high-burden architecture.
 You are, in effect, shipping your org chart.

 We can fix this with a modern, sociotechnical toolkit:

+- **Wardley Mapping**: This is our strategic tool.
+It's how we visualise our business and technology components on a map of user value, showing their evolutionary stage from Genesis to Commodity.
 - **Domain-Driven Design**: This is our analytical tool.
 It's how we discover and map the business domains, capabilities and value-streams that matter, defining clear _Bounded Contexts_ that tame the "big ball of mud".
-It's how we draw the map.
 - **Reverse Conway Manoeuvre**: This is our strategy.
 Instead of letting our bad org chart dictate our bad architecture, we consciously invert it and design good team structures to match the good architecture that we want.
 - **Team Topologies**: This is our operating model.
 It's the practical "how-to" for executing the manoeuvre, giving us patterns (_Stream-aligned, Platform, etc._) to build teams that own clearly defined domains and have a manageable cognitive load.

-#### Psychological Safety
+#### Psychological safety

-Any sociotechnical approach is doomed to fail if you do not simultaneously address "emotional overburden".
-This is the pervasive anxiety generated by a culture of low psychological safety.
+Any approach to reducing cognitive overload is doomed to fail if you do not simultaneously address emotional overload.
+This is the pervasive anxiety generated by a culture of low [psychological safety](https://en.wikipedia.org/wiki/Psychological_safety).
 It is just as important as balancing cognitive load, if not more so.
 People that don't feel safe will not engage with profound organisational change, and change requires trust.

 The plan requires individuals to do things that would make them feel vulnerable in a low-trust environment: